-Stroke Topic: Brain and nerves (neurology) Meaning When your brain doesn't get enough blood and it stops working.
+Stroke Topic: Brain and nerves (neurology)

+Meaning When your brain doesn't get enough blood and it stops working.
 Sometimes a stroke can mean a clot or blockage of a blood pipe to the brain, or a blood pipe bursts and leaks blood in the brain.
 The part of the brain that needs the blood can die if this happens to a person and they can't get to the clinic or a hospital quickly to fix it.
 If a person has a stroke that involves a big blood pipe or lots of blood, they could die.

-Similar words - Subarachnoid Haem orrhage Topic: Sickness Meaning A type of stroke where a blood pipe breaks and blood leaks out of the pipe and into the brain.
-Similar words - Subclavian Arteries Topic: Heart (cardiology) Meaning Big blood pipe that sends blood from the heart to the arms.
+Similar words -

+Subarachnoid Haem orrhage Topic: Sickness

+Meaning A type of stroke where a blood pipe breaks and blood leaks out of the pipe and into the brain.

+Similar words -

+Subclavian Arteries Topic: Heart (cardiology)

+Meaning Big blood pipe that sends blood from the heart to the arms.
 You have one subclavian artery for each arm.

-Similar words - Subdural Hematoma Topic: Brain and nerves (neurology) Meaning Bleeding into one of the layers under your skull that wraps around and protects your brain Similar words - Sudden Infant Death (SIDS) Syndrome Topic: Sickness Meaning When a baby dies suddenly in their sleep without being sick.
+Similar words -

+Subdural Hematoma Topic: Brain and nerves (neurology)

+Meaning Bleeding into one of the layers under your skull that wraps around and protects your brain

+Similar words -

+Sudden Infant Death (SIDS) Topic: Sickness

+Meaning When a baby dies suddenly in their sleep without being sick.
 Doctors think that putting babies to sleep on their backs, making sure they have enough fresh air (no smoking near them), and enough space (sleeping in their own cots) helps stop babies dying in their sleep.

-Similar words - Suicide Topic: Sickness Meaning Meaning: When someone kills themselves on purpose, it is called suicide.
+Similar words -

+Suicide Topic: Sickness

+Meaning Meaning: When someone kills themselves on purpose, it is called suicide.
 Sometimes this can be caused by a mental illness like depression or psychosis, and sometimes it happens when you are very troubled or drunk from alcohol or other drugs.
-Similar words Killing yourself

 Suicidal ideation Topic: Sickness

-Meaning Suicidal ideation is when someone is thinking about killing themselves.
-Sometimes this can be caused by a mental illness like depression or psychosis, and sometimes it happens when you are very troubled or drunk from alcohol or other drugs.
+Meaning themselves.
+So illness like dep on is when someone is thinking about killing ometimes this can be caused by a mental pression or psychosis, and sometimes it a you are very troubled or drunk from alcohol .

 Similar words Suicidal though nts

 Superior Vena Cava Topic: Heart (cardiology)

 Meaning Big blood pipe from the head (big vein) that brings blood back to the heart and arms

 Similar words -

 Supportive Care Topic: General health words

-Meaning This is care that you might need if you are sick that is not the medicine or medical treatment.
-Supportive care helps you manage the other problems your sickness brings for example, your emotions or problems getting things done at home, caring for kids.
+Meaning the medicine of you manage the at you might need if you are sick that is not or medical treatment.
+Supportive care helps ne other problems your sickness brings for emotions or problems getting things done g for kids.

 Similar words -

 Sutures Topic: Operation (surgery or procedure)

 Meaning Doctors and nurses use stitches to sew skin together again to heal, like after it is cut for an operation.

 Similar words Stitches

 Sweat Topic: Body parts (anatomy)

-Meaning In the skin on your body there things called sweat glands.
-These make a fluid called sweat when you get hot.
-The wind dries the sweat on our skin and cools you down.
+Meaning These make a your body there things called sweat glands. fluid called sweat when you get hot.
+The sweat on our skin and cools you down.

 Similar words Perspiration

 Symptoms Topic: General health words

-Meaning A symptom is something that is different in your body that might mean you have sickness.
-For example, symptoms of a broken bone arm are pain and swelling in the arm, or you might see the arm is bent or crooked.
-Symptoms help doctors and nurses work out what the sickness is, and is why they might ask you a lot of questions when you go to the clinic or hospital.
-If they work out what the sickness is from your symptoms, they can give you the right treatment or medicine to get you healthy again.
+Meaning might mean yo of a broken bo you might see doctors and no why they migh the clinic or ho from your sym something that is different in your body that ou have sickness.
+For example, symptoms one arm are pain and swelling in the arm, or the arm is bent or crooked.
+Symptoms help urses work out what the sickness is, and is not ask you a lot of questions when you go to ospital.
+If they work out what the sickness is uptoms, they can give you the right treatment of get you healthy again.

-Similar words 0 e or sickness), indicator, warning I Interpreter Service Plain English Health Dictionary 109
+Similar words Sign (of disease or sickness), indicator, warning

+A la a uta tra a Untergraphen Comition Plain Fraction Health Distingues 100